-The problem with micro metrics is that there’s still a lot of it to wade through.
-Today, I’d like to share our approach for navigating all this data without drowning in a sea of numbers.
+The problem with micro metrics is that there’s still much of it to wade through.
+Today, I’d like to share our approach to navigating all this data without drowning in a sea of numbers.

 The Traditional Approach: Declarative sub-funnels

 The traditional approach is to organize your micro-metrics into one or more sub-funnels.
-The basic idea is that users perform a series of steps towards a particular goal (or call to action).
-And by visualizing the drop-offs between each step you can pinpoint leaky buckets in your funnel.
+The basic idea is that users perform a series of steps toward a particular goal (or call to action).
+And by visualizing the drop-offs between each step, you can pinpoint leaky buckets in your funnel.

-Back in the early days of analytics software, you had to explicitly declare these funnel steps upfront and code for it.
-Each time you made even a slight change to your flow, you would have to redeploy new code which was a (re)configuration nightmare.
+Back in the early days of analytics software, you had to explicitly declare these funnel steps upfront and code for them.
+Each time you made even a slight change to your flow, you would have to redeploy new code, which was a (re)configuration nightmare.

 Limitation #1: Users must start the funnel at the beginning or they aren’t counted

 Usually not a problem if you can ensure that everyone starts at the same starting point.
 But the real world is full of exceptions.
 And the exceptions don’t get counted.

 1. On a marketing website, you might explicitly separate your landing page from your pricing page so you can track each as a separate step, like I often do.
 But despite my best attempts to shepherd users down this path, thanks to google and people sharing links, visitors don’t always start on my landing page.